Bamiyemiasulewon/EtherVault/README.md

 # EtherWallet Contract

 ## Overview
 This Solidity smart contract, named EtherWallet, allows users to store and manage Ether.
-It provides functionalities for depositing Ether into the contract, withdrawing Ether from the contract, and checking the contract's current balance
+It provides functionalities for depositing Ether into the contract, withdrawing Ether from the contract, and checking the contract's current balance.

 ## Features
 - **Deposit Ether**: Users can deposit Ether into the contract by sending it directly to the contract address.